 — Anne Russinof, 2019

 Anne Russinof lives and works in Brooklyn, NY.
 Originally from Chicago, she is a graduate of the School of the Art Institute of Chicago and received an MFA from Pratt Institute.
-She has been a resident at the Yaddo and Millay Art Colonies and has exhibited widely, particularly in Manhattan and Brooklyn.
-Her studio is in the Crown Heights neighborhood.
-She is a member of The American Abstract Artists.
-Supporting herself as a designer for print and web, she also maintains a blog called Gallery Travels that focuses on mostly abstract painting shown in NYC.
+Russinof has been a resident at the Yaddo and Millay Art Colonies, and is a member of American Abstract Artists.
+Supporting herself as a designer for print and web, she also maintains a blog called Gallery Travels that features mostly abstract painting shown in NYC.
 Her work is available online at IdeelArt, 1stdibs, Artsy and more, and she recently completed a suite of etchings at VanDeb Editions.
 Her work has been view in shows in East Hampton, Brooklyn, NYC, and Italy over recent months.